Compare ISO 13485:2016 to ISO 13485:2003

 - Actions to be taken when purchasing requirements are not met

-- Notifying of any change in regards to purchased products
+- Notifying of any change in regard to purchased products

 - Purchasing verification